marcpare/wordpl_lab/README.md

 The ins and outs of the maximum entropy approach are explained by Dominik Fay at https://dominikfay.me/blog/2025/maxclueentropy/

 Why not just use the word that maximizes clue entropy?
 Well, like in traditional WORDL, sometimes a guess early on in the game makes it harder to win the game in future turns.
-A guess that maximizes clue entropy may give you the most information about the true answer after turn 2, but it may leave you without a good choice of word for a third guess to narrow the space even further, since you can't choose arbitrary sequences of characters, only the small subset of valid guesses.
-Here is an example comparison of clue entropy vs. expected wins for a sample game:
+A guess that maximizes clue entropy may give you the most information about the true answer after turn 2, but it may leave you without a good choice of word for a third guess to narrow the space even further, since you can't choose arbitrary sequences of characters, only the subset that are valid guesses.
+Here is an example comparison of clue entropy vs. expected wins for a sample second guess:

 ![Screenshot 2025-05-22 at 9 10 28 AM](https://github.com/user-attachments/assets/16f1f4de-b48d-447e-8616-a79f5ac3ae57)

-While the highest expected wins is a high entropy guess, it is not the highest entropy guess.
+The highest entropy guess is marked with a green circle; it is much worse than the best possible guess!

-This figure also suggests there might be cases where the best second guess may be outside the first 20 highest entropy guesses.

 Pruning possible answers
 ------------------------